tinacms/tina-graphql-gateway/readme.md

 # Structure

-There is an `apps/demo` which is a nextjs app and then everything else is in `/packages`:
+There is an `apps/demo` folder which is a nextjs app and then everything else is in `packages`:

 ### @forestry/graphql